Prakzter/DS-Projects/project_1/README.md

 <u>Here are some key findings:</u>

-1) A 100% participation rate can only be achieved by the state making either test mandatory and providing the necessary funding to make it affordable for students.
+1) A higher participation rate can only be achieved by the state making either test mandatory and providing the necessary funding to make it affordable for students.
 * For example, Ohio state had made either ACT or SAT compulsory for high school students.
 This resulted both test participation rates to increase YOY.

 2) Overall SAT scores improved in year 2018 despite the higher participation rate comparing to previous year, while ACT score remains relatively stable.